-Bamboo is a perennial, woody grass belonging to the group of angiosperms and the order monocotyledon.
+Bamboo is a perennial, giant, woody grass belonging to the group of angiosperms and the order monocotyledon.
 Bamboo is a fast growing species and a high yield renewable resource.
-All over the globe, bamboo has about 76 genera - embracing about 1500 species.
-India is rich in bamboo resources (having about 22 genera and 136 species).
-Bamboo shells are orthotropic materials with high strength in the direction parallel to the fibres and low strength perpendicular to the fibres respectively [Ghavami, 2005].
-It is a functionally gradient material, evolved according to the state of stress distribution in its natural environment.
+All over the globe, bamboo has 76 genera - embracing about 1500 species.
+India is blessed with very rich bamboo resources with about 22 genera and 136 species Bamboo shells are orthotropic materials with high strength in the direction parallel to the fibres and low strength perpendicular to the fibres respectively.
+It is a functional gradient material, evolved according to the state of stress distribution in its natural environment.
 The bamboo culms are divided into segments by diaphragms or nodes and its outermost layer.
 The barker consists of epidermal cells that contain waxy layer called cutin.
 The innermost layer is composed of sclerenchyma cells.
-The middle layer is formed by fibres, veins and sap conducts which are randomly disposed in the transversal section and wrapped in a tissue, a kind of matrix called parenchyma [Lima et al. 2008].
+The middle layer is formed by fibres, veins and sap conducts which are randomly disposed in the transversal section and wrapped in a tissue, a kind of matrix called parenchyma.
 Bamboo is natural cheap, natural, widely available and most importantly strong in both tension and compression.
-Bamboo is also an environment friendly plant because it absorbs a lot of nitrogen and carbon dioxide in the air for its growth.
-Although bamboo is considered to be vulnerable to environment degradation and insect attacks, it can be suitably treated with chemicals to improve its durability and mechanical properties.
+Bamboo is also an environment friendly plant because it absorbs a lot of nitrogen and carbon dioxide in the air.
+Bamboo is vulnerable to environment degradation and is often attacked by insects.